Quasinormal modes and Hawking radiation of a charged Weyl black hole

 \section{Conclusion and discussion}

 In this paper, we study the properties of QNMs, dynamical evolution and Hawking radiation of a charged Weyl black hole by a probe massless scalar field.
-Firstly, by observing the effective potential of the scalar field, we find that for $l=0$, there is a negative gap in the effective potential, which suggests a possible signal of instability.
-Then, we study the dynamical evolution and the QNM spectra for $l=0$.
-It is observed that for the mode with $l=0$, the scalar field grows with time and the imaginary part of QNM spectra is always positive.
-It confirms that the mode with $l=0$ is really unstable under the perturbation of scalar field.
-Therefore, we mainly focus on the properties of QNM spectra, dynamical evolution and Hawking radiation for the modes with $l>0$.
-We summarize the main properties as what follows. \begin{itemize} \item The absolute value of the real part of QNM frequency grows with $\lambda$, which means that the oscillation of the dynamical perturbation increases with $\lambda$.
-Especially, we find that both the real and imaginary parts of the QNM frequencies arrpoach a constant when $\lambda$ is large enough. \item The dynamical evolution of the scalar field consists of two stages: the Schwarzschild-like ringing phase and the de Sitter phase.
+The imaginary part of the QNM spectra is always negative and the perturbation does not increase with the time evolution, indicating that the system is stable under scalar field perturbation.
+We summarize the main properties as what follows. \begin{itemize} \item QNM spectra are classified into two families: PS mode and dS mode.
+The PS mode is dominant for small $\lambda$.
+As $\lambda$ increases, the imaginary part of the PS mode decreases, whereas the dS mode rises.
+Therefore, there is a critical value $\lambda_c$ over which the dS mode takes precedence over the PS mode.
+It can be attributed to the fact that the $\lambda$ plays a role as the inverse proportion of cosmological constant. \item When $\lambda$ becomes large enough, both the real and imaginary parts of the PS mode or the dS mode approach a constant.
+This discovery is consistent with the fact that the potential barrier, particularly its height, is almost the same for large $\lambda$. \item The dynamical evolution of the scalar field consists of two stages: the Schwarzschild-like ringing phase and the de Sitter phase.
 The effective dark matter ringing phase observed in the neutral Weyl black hole is absent in this charged Weyl black hole background.
-It can attribute to the dark matter related term is excluded in our present model. \item In the low frequency region, the grey-body factor vanishes.
+It can attribute to the dark matter related term is excluded in our present model.
+Especially, we would like to emphasize that the characteristic parameter $\lambda$ has the imprint on the ringing tail, which is anticipated to be detected by future observations. \item In the low frequency region, the gray-body factor vanishes.